Index

 - The majority of children in Hull lead happy and healthy lives, are part of loving families who take good care of them and support them to reach their potential.
 All children in Hull deserve the best possible start in life but unfortunately there are some who face disadvantages that affect their development, which impacts on their future potential, health and happiness.

-- In 2021/22, 94% had their one year review and 89% had their 2-2.5 year review in Hull, and 91% of the children having their 2-2.5 year review had the Ages and Stages Questionnaire 3.
-Of out the children receiving the assessment, 85% achieved a good level of development which was slightly higher than England (81%).
-The percentage of children achieving the expected level of development in communication skills, gross motor skills, fine motor skills, problem solving skills and personal-social skills were all statistically significantly higher in Hull compared to England for 2021/22.
+- Of those who had their 2-25. year review, 86% had the Ages and Stages Questionnaire version 3 completed.
+Of out the children receiving the assessment, 89% achieved a good level of development which is considerably higher than England at 79%.
+The percentages of children achieving the expected level of development in communication skills, fine motor skills, problem solving skills and personal-social skills were all statistically significantly higher in Hull compared to England for 2022/23 with the percentage achieving the expected level in gross motor skills significantly lower in Hull compared to England.
 However, given Hull’s high levels of deprivation and data quality issues acknowledged to be present within this data, any findings relating to outcomes among 2-2.5 year olds in Hull should be treated cautiously.

 - Assessments in schools were not undertaken during the 2019/20 and 2020/21 school years due to the COVID-19 pandemic.
-In the 2018/19 school year, the percentage of children who achieved a good level of development and who were at the expected level of development in communication, language and literacy skills at the end of reception year was lower in Hull compared to England for all children but a higher percentage achieved a good level of development among children eligible for free school meals in Hull.
+In the 2018/19 school year, the percentage of children who achieved a good level of development at the end of reception year (aged 4-5 years) in preparation for entry into school Year 1 was 67.7% in Hull (compared to 71.5% for England), but the rate has fallen for both Hull (to 65.0%) and England (to 65.2%) for 2021/22, and it is likely this is due to the COVID-19 pandemic and lower levels of child development among these children during that period.
+The percentages increased for 2022/23 for both Hull (65.5%) and England (67.2%) but are still lower the pre-pandemic levels.

 The Population Affected – Why Is It Important?